- Open Access

 Each software test case: 0.
 We do not prepare test cases for specific types of software.

-Outline of test case evaluation conditions
+An outline of test case evaluation conditions is given in Table 3.

 Evaluation of test cases preparation results